Editing Flash Animation

-The font used in the Flash animation is a fixed font locked into the animation.
+Fonts used in Allwebco template Flash animation is a fixed font locked into the animation.
 You can download a free trial version of Adobe Flash

-How to edit the Flash animation:
+How to edit the Flash animation

 Once you have downloaded Flash, (You must use MX or higher for editing) you will need to move any ".fla" files out of the "flash" folder and into the main website folder.
 Open the ".fla" file that you wish to edit.
 Do not edit the ".swf" files.

-Once it is opened you will notice that the Flash animation does not have any visible text for you to edit, all the text is defined by the "flash.txt".
+Once it is opened you will notice that the Flash .fla source file does not show any visible text to edit, all the text is defined by the "flash.txt".
 When you open the .fla file all you will see are empty boxes.
 The empty boxes are each "holders" for the text that is included in the flash animation.
 The text is sorted by layers.

-NOTE: If your flash is not updating after your edits.
+If your flash is not updating after your edits.
 Be sure you "publish" as well as "save" the .fla file.
 You may also need to empty your browser cache to view the changes.
-Sometimes the flash animation gets "stuck" and although it has been changed when you view the page in your browser you do not see the changes.
+Sometimes the flash animation gets "stuck" and although it has been changed when you view the page in your browser you may not see the changes.

 If you are adding new lines or text boxes to the Flash animation, and are also adding these lines to the flash.txt, be sure to embed the fonts in the new added items.
 See the Flash help for details on embedding fonts.
 If you are not using the flash.txt for these new lines then you can skip this step.

-Advanced users and "hard coding" the variables:
+Advanced users and "hard coding" the variables